An activity is commercial if it involves the exchange of goods or services for a fee, or promotes a business activity or entity, such as:

 We aim for commercial activities on public land to meet the following objectives:

-Applicants are strongly encouraged to read AlburyCity’s Commercial Activities on Public Land Policy and the Commercial activities on public land guiding principles prior to lodging an application to ensure that your application has all required information.
+To undertake Commercial activities on public land you are required to familiarise yourself with the following our policies and guidelines prior to lodging an application to ensure that your application has all required information:

 If you are thinking of starting a new business venture, this of course comes with potential risks.
 We encourage you to seek professional advice and explore all elements of your proposed operation prior to submitting an application.